-If you add too much liquids you pan will cool down too fast and your goat will simmer and not fry and you need your goat meat to fry.
+If you add too much liquids your pan will cool down too fast and your goat will simmer and not fry and you need your goat meat to fry.
 To make a good Asun Spicy Goat stir-fry, you absolutely must have an extremely hot sauté pan or wok.
-Just keep in mind, goat meat should never be served rare, it must be thoroughly and well cooked.
+Just keep in mind, goat meat should never be served rare, it must be cooked thoroughly and well-cooked.

 Yoruba Amala is a starch dish typically made from yam or plantain flour.
 Eat your Asun spicy goat with Amala pounded plantain, it's easy to make but first lets make the Asun using the simple recipe below.

 Asun Peppery Goat Stir-Fry